zukunft/zukunft.com/docs/code_functions_all.md

     \-- phr_lst - section for function phr_lst not yet defined that it should be set and get in /sandbox/sandbox_value.p hp
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /sandbox/sandbox_value.php
+    \-- impact - section for function impact not yet defined that it should be display in /sandbox/sandbox_value.php
+    \-- value_edit - section for function value_edit not yet defined that it should be display in /sandbox/sandbox_value .php
     \-- value_linked - section for function value_linked not yet defined that it should be display in /sandbox/sandbox_v alue.php
     \-- val_formatted - section for function val_formatted not yet defined that it should be display in /sandbox/sandbox